misirlif/University-Projects/README.md

   <br> - Used Unity and Autodesk Motionbuilder created an interactive cafe with animated characters.
   </li>
   <li>Pleyelearn - https://www.youtube.com/watch?v=5KD0605lbhc
-  <br> - Used React JS created a learning management system for piano students & tutors.
+  <br> - Used React JS, Node JS and Firebase created a learning management system for piano students & tutors.
   </li>
   <li>Treasure express - https://www.youtube.com/watch?v=rp0gRvlfDvU
   <br> - Used HTML, CSS, JS created a mobile web app to encourage tourists to visit more landmarks and act as a promotion for the train railway.